-Designated Meets:
+Officiated Meets:

-Have a greater emphasis on performance.
-They give swimmers an opportunity to gain qualifying times for National meets.
-Designated meets are run under FINA and SNZ rules, with a full complement of qualified officials.
+These event targets competitive swimmers who are aspirational.
+They have an emphasis on performance.
+These meets give swimmers an opportunity to gain qualifying times for National championship events.
 Swimmers will be disqualified for infringing swimming rules.
 The times swimmers achieve in these meets are loaded on the Swimming NZ database.
-Swimmers can then use these times as qualifying times for National Championship meets.
-Club and Regional records can be set at Designated Meet, and when electronic timing is available National records can be broken.
+Club and Regional records can be set at an Officiated Meet, and when electronic timing is available National records can be broken.
+These events are officiated to a national and international standard.

-Development meets include but are not limited to:
+Officiated meets include but are not limited to:

 - PCA Hardcore Meet

 - Junior Festival

-- Division 2
+- Division 2 Competition

-- Swim Wellington (SWN) Tier 1
+- Swim Wellington National qualifier

+NZ Championships meets

 - Swim Wellington Winter Champs

 - Swim Wellington Junior Champs

 - Swim Wellington Open Championships

 - NZ Age groups (NAGS) DIV 1

-- NZ Champs

-- NZ Short Course champs
+- NZ Short Course championships

-- NZ Secondary Schools
+- NZ Secondary Schools championships

 It's important that swimmers enter a variety of events.
 This means swimming different strokes and different distances (within the restrictions of the meet).
 Don't specialise too early with the events you swim.